Manchester has become a very attractive place for non-local and overseas buy-to-let investors.

 The lower price barrier to entry compared to the capital city, the attractive yields and rental demand has seen this market grow strongly in the past few years.

 The city has gained international recognition as the birthplace of Graphene, building on an already strong scientific heritage, and is increasingly becoming a world class business hub with the highest net migration of graduates outside London.

-The most popular markets are the professional apartment market in the city centre and the student housing market in South Manchester.
+The most popular markets are the professional apartment market in the city centre, and the student housing market in South Manchester.

-City Centre living is still a relatively new era in Manchester’s history.
+City centre living is still a relatively new era in Manchester’s history.
 In 1987, the population was an inconceivably small 300.
-Estimates now put the figure at 50,000, which in itself is treble the amount 10 years ago.
-This new era can be seen by the housing type, typically being largely 21st century new-builds or conversions, with plentiful mill conversions almost being a signature piece of Manchester city centre living.
+Estimates now put the figure at 50,000, which in itself represents a tripling of the city centre population from only a decade ago.

 Please email firstname.lastname@example.org for further information.